garevam/backup-HDD-fast-cleaner/README.md

 It is a simple script and should run in the command line without issues.

 Lightly tested on Windows 10.
+I recommend not actually using this program for practical purposes.